BananaCotton57/Cyber-Home-Lab/Exploring Ubuntu Home Lab/Linux Command Line and Security Basics.md

 This command will open a new named file using the `vi` editor.

-For my case, I used it to create a file named `helloWorld.`
+For my case, I used it to create a file named `helloWorld`.

 ### Step 2: Add the Shebang